 Chemistry-Premedicine Major (B.S. or B.A.)
-Special curricula; major codes BS3314, BA3314 leading to a B.S. and the other to a B.A. degree.
-Variations on these programs are possible; consult your advisor.
-See also the Biological Sciences premedicine major.
+Special curricula; major codes BS3314, BA3314

-To major in chemistry and prepare for admission to medical school, you can complete either of two programs: one
+To major in chemistry and prepare for admission to medical school, you can complete either of two programs: one leading to a B.S. and the other to a B.A. degree.